node4web/punycode/README.md

 </div>

 🏃‍♀️ Uses the native `node:punycode` module when using Node.js \
-📋 Delegates to the [punycode.js v2.0.1] implementation everywhere else \
+📋 Uses [punycode.js v2.0.1] everywhere else \
 ⏳ Still prints the deprecation warning everywhere

-🛑 **The `node:punycode` module is deprecated in Node.js core.** Instead, it's recommended to use a user-land implementation like [punycode.js].
+🛑 **The `node:punycode` module is deprecated in Node.js core.** Instead, it's recommended to use a user-land implementation like [punycode.js] (which this package is based on).
 This package is provided solely for parity with `node:` APIs.

 ## Installation